-- Capel-le-Ferne Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - The school subscribes to the KCC "Smoothwall" filtering system, which is monitored by DSLs and the IT technician.
-If learners or staff discover unsuitable sites or material, they are required to: - Turn off the screen - Report the matter to a DSL.
-Pupils should inform a member of staff who will report the matter to a DSL

-- All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Capel-le-Ferne Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Capel-le-Ferne Primary School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Learners' internet use will be supervised by staff according to their age and ability. - o Learners will be directed to use age appropriate online resources and tools by staff.
+- The Galaxy Trust will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place.
+These systems will be monitored through regular Safeguarding audits throughout the academic year. - If learners or staff discover unsuitable sites or material, they are required to: - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL and technical staff, as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, the Trust will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - The Galaxy Trust acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - o Learners internet use will be supervised by staff according to their age and ability. - o Learners will be directed to use age appropriate online resources and tools by staff.